What are “fashion drawing proportions” all about?

 I use the paper laid out with 8 or 9heads can make drawing easier, since the landmark length proportions are always there and then you can adjust them as needed.

-The fashion model or client, designer’s mannequin, and fashion designer’s sketch all need to work together (with the pattern maker and tech team) to make a design come to life!
+The fashion model or client, designer’s mannequin, and fashion designer’s sketch all need to work together (with the patternmaker/ draper, technical designer fitter, samplemakers, production and tech team) to make a design come to life!
 IF that’s your goal.

-Taking a moment to compare the relationships of the size of parts of any whole is an incredibly useful and liberating tool for all arts!
+Taking a moment to compare the relationships of the size of parts of any whole (read that twice) is an incredibly useful and liberating tool for all arts!

 It’s objective and accurate, and tells the truth visually and quickly.
 How important, particularly in design.